primaryobjects/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)

-As you can see in the side-by-side plots, the mean and median values remain the same.
-In fact, the only difference between the original data and the data with missing values replaced, is the overall frequency (ie., number of observations).
+As you can see in the side-by-side plots, the mean and median values remain nearly the same.
+In fact, the only noticeable difference between the original data and the data with missing values replaced, is the overall frequency (ie., number of observations).
 This can be seen in the center tallest bar, which has grown from about 27 to 36.

 ## Are there differences in activity patterns between weekdays and weekends?

+Now, let's compare activity for weekdays versus weekends.
 We'll use the newly created dataset, containing filled-in values for the missing NA fields.
-We'll add a new factor column to our dataset to indicate whether a date is a weekday or a weekend.
+We'll also need to add a new factor column to our dataset to indicate whether a date is a weekday or a weekend.
 We can do this with the following code:

 ```r